OoXingoO/DF-java-scrabble-challenge/README.md

 > You can play a double or a triple letter.

 > You can play a double or a triple word.

+## Self-review
+### What have I learnt
+* Better grips with using Java and experimented with various concepts such as final keyword, overloading and enhanced for() loops etc.
+* Performing test-driven development using the JUnit testing framework.
+* Exploring with Hashmap to store key/value pairs.
+### Areas to improve on
+* Cutting down methods to no more than 5 lines & contain no more than 5 operations.
+* Using domain modelling as part of test driven development.